Romans Chapter 8

 8. that the creation itself will also be freed from the slavery of corruption into the freedom of the glory of the children of God.

-9. For we have known that all creation groans together and suffers birthing pains until now.
+9. For we *know that all creation groans together and suffers birthing pains until now.

 11. For we were saved in this hope.
-But hope that’s seen isn’t hope, for does someone hope for what he sees?
+But hope being seen isn’t hope, for does someone hope for what he sees?

 12. but if we hope for what we don’t see, we eagerly await through patient endurance.